Resources for Students

 - Scholarships for juniors and seniors enrolled in an accredited college/university with an interest in pursuing a non-attorney career in the legal industry, including legal management, paralegal studies or other legal support roles

-- College career fairs
+- A presence at college career fairs

 Student Membership in ALA